FilipPalusinski/w3r-Java-Programming-Exercises/README.md

 	22. convert a binary number to decimal number
 	23. convert a binary number to hexadecimal number
 	24. convert a binary number to octal number
+	25. convert a octal number to decimal number